-The Department of Genome Sciences offers a graduate program leading to the doctor of philosophy degree.
+The department offers a graduate program leading to the doctor of philosophy degree.
 Students are admitted only to the doctoral program.

-The faculty and students of the Department of Genome Sciences study a broad range of topics, including the genetics of E. coli, yeast, C. elegans, Drosophila, and mouse; human and medical genetics; mathematical, statistical, and computer methods for analyzing genomes and theoretical and evolutionary genetics; and genome-wide studies by such approaches as sequencing, transcriptional and translational analysis, polymorphism detection, and identification of protein interactions.
-Successful completion of the graduate program, generally over a period of five years, leads to the PhD in Genome Sciences.
+Faculty and students study a broad range of topics, including the genetics of E. coli, yeast, C. elegans, Drosophila, and mouse; human and medical genetics; mathematical, statistical, and computer methods for analyzing genomes and theoretical and evolutionary genetics; and genome-wide studies by such approaches as sequencing, transcriptional and translational analysis, polymorphism detection, and identification of protein interactions.

-The department's goal is to address leading edge questions in biology and medicine by developing and applying genetic, genomic, and computational approaches that take advantage of genomic information now available for humans, model organisms, and a host of other species.
+The department addresses leading edge questions in biology and medicine by developing and applying genetic, genomic, and computational approaches that take advantage of genomic information now available for humans, model organisms, and a host of other species.

 Doctor of Philosophy

 Baccalaureate or advanced degree, either in a science such as biology, biochemistry, or related field, or in a computational area such as computer science or mathematics.
 The ideal candidate has experience in both areas.
-The most competitive applicants have excellent GRE scores as well as extensive laboratory research experience.
+Competitive applicants have excellent GRE scores as well as extensive laboratory research experience.

 Personal statement describing the applicant's academic and scientific background, research goals, and motivation for applying